 We started off the 2009 School Year with the dedication of our new Outdoor Classroom building, built near our wetlands area through a very generous grant from Thrivent Foundation.
 All are excited about the possibilities of exploring the natural sciences as part of our academic curriculum and in club activities.
 We also continue to be blessed with extraordinary partnerships with area churches who support us in various ways, such as the sponsoring of Pastor Anne Dentry in her work with students and teachers in implementing the new Faith Studies curriculum.
 We continue to look forward to the development of the school in keeping with the Mission and the needs of the community, both within the school and beyond.

 It is evident through its annual growth that Carroll Lutheran School is meeting a need in the community for a school that offers quality education in a Christian environment.
 In addition to the use of a proven curriculum and excellent texts, the school has had administrators who conduct quarterly program and teacher observations.
-Local and visiting Pastors lead chapel services twice a month so that students, staff, and families may gather in prayer and worship.
+Local and visiting Pastors lead chapel services every Wednesday so that students, staff, and families may gather in prayer and worship.
 The enthusiasm of teachers, staff, and families is what truly sets Carroll Lutheran School apart from others.
 Whether it’s a service project with Carroll Lutheran Village seniors, packing boxes for Operation Christian Child, or the St. Jude Math-a-thon, the children are continuously engaged in activities that promote learning, service, and Christianity in action.

-The Family Partnership Program (FPP) is a dedicated group of parents and other family members who vigorously support the school through fundraising activities such as Basket Bingo, restaurant nights.
+The Family Partnership Program (FPP) is a dedicated group of parents and other family members who vigorously support the school through fundraising activities such as Basket Bingo, and restaurant nights.
 They fund numerous ongoing service projects and supplemental curriculum opportunities, such as the Mobile Science Lab, and student activities such as Santa’s Secret Shop.
 The school operates much as a family, with a sense of caring and commitment among all involved.
 Whether it be a concern for the family of one of our students or a staff member, the school family unites together in support.